-Evoy Marine, one of Norway’s most promising and awarded green start-ups, has just successfully tested what is probably the world’s fastest serial production electric boat.
+Evoy Marine, one of Norway’s most promising and awarded green start-ups, has just successfully tested what the company is hoping will be the world’s fastest serial production electric boat.
+The record is currently held by SAY Carbon’s 29E and was set in June of 2018: 89 kilometres per hour / 55mph / 48 knots.

 900 horsepower driving a 12 person workboat